-The new ensemble features a looping logomark composed of three aspects that symbolize the Newton name: a telescope for innovation, a prism for colorful reflection and a replay icon for continuity.
+The new ensemble features a looping logomark composed of three aspects that symbolize Newton's name: a telescope for innovation, a prism for colorful reflection, and a replay icon for continuity.

 With such an abstract illustration, having the logotype written so clearly and legibly is a smart design choice.
 It doesn’t look too plain, though – the font leans toward a more industrial yet futuristic style.

 Using bright primary colors for these two visual components also makes the logo stand out in a sea of monochrome pieces.
 Blue and red are a striking color combination that immediately catches attention.